HaaseLab/PICB/README.md

 piRNAs (PIWI-interacting RNAs) and their PIWI protein partners play a key role in fertility and maintaining genome integrity by restricting mobile genetic elements (transposons) in germ cells.
 PiRNAs originate from genomic regions which are called _piRNA clusters_.

-PiCB identifies genomic regions with a high density of piRNAs.
+PICB identifies genomic regions with a high density of piRNAs.
 This construction of piRNA clusters is performed through stepwise integration of unique and multimapping piRNAs.

 <div align="center"><a href="https://www.sciencedirect.com/science/article/pii/S2211124724011288#sec2"><img src="vignettes/PICB_stepwiseIntegration.jpeg" alt="Stepwise Integration for PICB" style="width:50%;height:50%"/></a></div>

-PiCB uses a stepwise integration of unique mapping piRNAs (map1), primary alignments of multimapping piRNAs (map>1), and all possible alignments to build seeds, cores, and clusters.
+PICB uses a stepwise integration of unique mapping piRNAs (map1), primary alignments of multimapping piRNAs (map>1), and all possible alignments to build seeds, cores, and clusters.
 Image and caption taken from <a href="https://www.sciencedirect.com/science/article/pii/S2211124724011288" target="_blank">our publication</a>.

 Only very limited programming knowledge is needed to run PICB.
-Check out our step-by-step instructions and demo.
+Check out our step-by-step instructions and our [demonstration](#lets-give-it-a-try---an-example) below.

 Please visit our <a href="https://www.sciencedirect.com/science/article/pii/S2211124724011288" target="_blank">publication</a> for full context.